 Lords Jon Arryn and Robert Baratheon captured Gulltown at the start of Robert's Rebellion.
 Robert then evaded the royal fleet of House Targaryen during his voyage to Storm's End.
 Although the Targaryen dynasty fell with the death of King Aerys II Targaryen during the Sack of King's Landing, the pregnant Queen Rhaella Targaryen and Prince Viserys Targaryen were protected at Dragonstone.

 Robert, the new king after the Sack, tasked his younger brother Stannis with constructing a new fleet to challenge Dragonstone.
-While Rhaella was giving birth to Daenerys Targaryen, a fierce storm destroyed the Targyaren fleet at anchor.
+While Rhaella was giving birth to Daenerys Targaryen, a fierce storm destroyed the Targyaren fleet at anchor, with winds ripping gargoyles from the walls of Dragonstone onto the ships below.
 Ser Willem Darry eventually fled with Viserys and the infant Daenerys into exile in the Free Cities.
 Stannis, commanding from Fury, led Robert's newly-built fleet in the assault on Dragonstone.

 During Greyjoy's Rebellion, the royal fleet of House Baratheon of King's Landing was joined by the Redwyne fleet of the Arbor and other ships from the Reach.
 The Iron Fleet of House Greyjoy was then defeated by Stannis in a sea battle off Fair Isle.